-Q: Where do the cruise ships dock in Newcastle?
+Q: Where do the cruise ships berth in Newcastle?

-A: The priority wharf for docking cruise ships is called the Channel Berth, located at Dyke Point.
-For people picking up or dropping off passengers, the Channel Berth is accessed off Bourke Street in Carrington.
+A: The priority wharf for berthing cruise ships is called the Channel Berth at Carrington.
+Sometimes other berths are used due to operational reasons.
 Refer to the map below.

 Q: Where are the best locations to view the cruise ship?

 A: There is no general public access in the port for security and safety reasons.
 The best viewing locations of cruise ships are along the harbour foreshore in Newcastle, Macquarie Pier, Horseshoe Beach or at Stockton.

 Q: I am visiting Newcastle on a cruise ship.
 How can I access information about what to see and do?

 A: Information is available via the official tourism website for Newcastle www.visitnewcastle.com.au and for the wider Hunter Region.